$\alpha$Surf: Implicit Surface Reconstruction for Semi-Transparent and Thin Objects with Decoupled Geometry and Opacity: Conclusion

 \section{Conclusion}

-We present \name, a grid-based implicit surface representation with decoupled geometry, opacity, and appearance.
+We present \name, a grid-based surface representation with decoupled geometry, opacity, and appearance.
 We develop closed-form intersection finding and differentiable alpha compositing to optimize the surface via photometric loss.
-Our representation utilizes coarse initialization from efficient Plenoxels \cite{plenoxels}, and incorporates truncated rendering and additional surface regularizations to reconstruct high-quality surfaces for semi-transparent objects and thin structures with heavy blending effects.
+Our representation utilizes initialization from efficient Plenoxels \cite{plenoxels}, and incorporates truncated rendering and additional surface regularizations to reconstruct high-quality surfaces for translucent objects and thin structures with heavy blending effects.